-Here are 7 of the best personal finance blogs for a military audience.
+Here are 7 of the best military personal finance blogs in 2021.
 If you think I missed any, let me know in the comments!

 The Military Wallet

 Ryan Guina founded The Military Wallet, after serving on active duty for 6.5 years in the US Air Force.
 He left the Air Force and was a civilian for 8 years before joining the Air National Guard and commissioning.